msfjarvis/msfjarvis.dev/content/about.md

 ShowToc = false
 +++

-I'm an Android and Kotlin developer with over 4 years of experience building apps and SDKs of varying sizes.
+I'm an Android and Kotlin developer with over 5 years of experience building apps that have scaled up to hundreds of thousands daily active users and design systems for some of the largest startups in India.

-I'm based out of Ghaziabad, India.

 ### Work

-Presently, I am a Product Engineer at [Obvious] where I work with on client projects surrounding design systems.
-Before that I worked at [Navana Tech] and [PRJKT Development LLC].
+I am currently on a break, looking for my next job either within India or in the EU.

-For more details you can find the latest version of [my resume here].
+You can find the latest version of [my resume here].

 ### Interests